helpfulrobot/cwsoft-silverstripe-shortcode/README.md

 - **[RandomImage]**: displays a random image from your assets folder

 ## Download
-The stable releases of the `cwsoft-shortcode` module for the SilverStripe CMS can be found in the [GitHub download area](https://github.com/cwsoft/silverstripe-shortcode/downloads).
-It is recommended to install/update to the latest available version listed.
-Older versions are provided for compatibility reasons with older SilverStripe versions and may contain bugs or security issues.
-The development history of the foldergallery module can be tracked via [GitHub](https://github.com/cwsoft/silverstripe-shortcode).
+The latest stable release of the `cwsoft-shortcode` module is available as ZIP or TAR archive in GitHubs [download area](https://github.com/cwsoft/silverstripe-shortcode/downloads).
+[Previous releases](https://github.com/cwsoft/silverstripe-shortcode/tags) are still available for download, but are no longer maintained.
+The development history of the shortcode module can be tracked via [GitHub](https://github.com/cwsoft/silverstripe-shortcode/commits/master).

 ## License
 The cwsoft-shortcode module is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).